-Pasta al forno (baked pasta the classic Italian way)
+Pasta al forno – baked pasta the Italian way

-If we include vegetarian dishes, there are hundreds of different recipes for baked pasta here in Italy, however the most traditional and classic is with a meat sauce or ‘ragu’, a tube pasta type such as macaroni (in Italian ‘maccheroni’). rigatoni, tortiglioni, elicoidali, penne etc and some local soft or semi soft cheese as well as parmesan, pecorino or grana sprinkled on top.
+If we include vegetarian dishes, there are hundreds of different recipes for baked pasta, pasta al forno, here in Italy.
+But, the most traditional and classic is with a meat sauce or ‘ragu’, a tube pasta type such as macaroni (in Italian ‘maccheroni’). rigatoni, tortiglioni, elicoidali, penne, trescatori etc and some local soft or semi soft cheese as well as parmesan, pecorino or grana sprinkled on top.

 ‘Pasta al forno’ is a popular dish in Italy on Sundays or public holidays, especially in the South.
 This is probably because it takes longer to make than recipes with pasta which has only been boiled, so it is too time consuming for a week day meal.
 However, it can be made mostly in advance and is ideal for feeding a large number of people.
 Needless to say, there are always plenty of guests at an Italian family Sunday or holiday lunch!
 Kids also love it and a beautifully baked ‘pasta al forno’ looks so great when brought to the table!